niightingale/Guardian-of-the-Railroad/README.md

 ## ✍️ How to Use
 After the repository has been cloned locally, the game can simply be openend by running `Tomo-Chan.exe`.

+The source code is kept in a private repository but can be released upon request.

 ## 🖼️ Graphics
 - The 3D models were created in Blender by niightingale and [@t.tlive](https://www.instagram.com/t.tlive/)
 - The 2D spirtes and images were created by niightingale and [@borkbin](https://www.instagram.com/borkbin/)